Special Educational Needs & Disability

 If you are considering whether your child with special needs should join Barton Farm Primary Academy, you may wish to contact the SENCO on 01962 798844.

 The Local Authority has produced their Local Offer of services available.
 This can be found at www.hantslocaloffer.info

 How is my child supported prior to joining Barton Farm Primary Academy School?

-- If your child has an Education Health and Care Plan or complex needs, contact the school to arrange a visit to meet the SENCO - Mrs Wells.
+- If your child has an Education Health and Care Plan or complex needs, contact the school to arrange a visit to meet one of SENDCOs

 - Your child’s Pre-school should invite the SENCO to the Annual Reviews and to any IPA meeting before transfer to Barton Farm Primary Academy School.

-- In the summer term prior to starting, Mrs Wells visits the SENCO at your child’s pre-school and SEND information about your child is passed on to her.
+- In the summer term prior to starting, Our SENCOs visits the SENCO at your child’s pre-school and SEND information about your child is passed on.

 - Your child will meet their class teacher at his/her pre-school together with other key members of staff.